Avigilon Appearance Search video analytics technology

 Safer environments with Avigilon Appearance Search from iC2

 iC2 deploys Avigilon’s market leading camera, monitoring and video analytics technologies to businesses and organisations of all types.
-From large-scale public sector sites such as NHS facilities and schools, to businesses such as professional sporting arenas, hotels and boutique businesses. iC2 also secures industrial sites, such as those for food production and manufacturing, as well as monitoring production areas for safety purposes.
+From large-scale public sector sites such as NHS facilities and schools, to businesses such as professional sporting arenas, hotels and boutique businesses. iC2 also installs commercial security systems for industrial sites, such as those for food production and manufacturing, as well as monitoring production areas for safety purposes.

 To find out more about how we can help your business or organisation obtain the benefits of Avigilon Appearance Search, simply get in touch today.